Maintenance for swimming pool filters

 To determine how often you should run your filter for daily depends on how often your swimming pool is being used and how dirty it is.
 It is suggested that your swimming pool filter is run for at least 8 hours a day or for 24 hours consecutively if your pool is particularly dirty.
 Self-programmed timers now make life easier for you so you can set an 8 or 12-hour schedule while you are away from home.
 If you are unsure how long you should be running your filter to maximize the cleanliness of your pool, contact a professional.

-Take time to observe your swimming pool’s filter and pool remodeling and get to know how it sounds when it is functioning efficiently.
+Take time to observe your swimming pool’s filter and swimming pool painting and get to know how it sounds when it is functioning efficiently.
 Check for leaks and listen for changes in sounds.
 Keep an eye on the pressure gauge reading and backwash your system monthly.
 Make sure you arrange regular visits from an expert to ensure all is in working order.
 Ensure all other components of your swimming pool are working efficiently and that your water quality is well maintained as these can have negative effects on how your swimming pool filter runs.

 Many pool owners are misled into purchasing a filter that is too big for their swimming pool as they believe it will do a more efficient job at keeping your swimming pool clean.
 By getting a filter that is oversized for your swimming pool will actually result in the other components of your swimming pool having to work harder and will raise energy costs considerably.
 If you take good care of your filter it will serve you well for over 20 years.